metagenomics/metagenomics-tk/docs/tutorials/tutorial1/assembly_evaluation.md

     ```

 !!! question "Task 2"
-    Then copy your assembly result from the toolkit run to the assembly_results directory:
+    Then copy your assembly results from the toolkit run to the assembly_results directory:
     ```BASH
     cd ~/mgcourse/
     ```